-Making a frozen dessert with this old fashioned coffee can ice cream recipe is fun at any time of the year.
-And, believe it or not, ice cream made in an ordinary coffee can tastes amazingly good!
+This homemade coffee can ice cream recipe makes a frozen treat that's fun at any time of the year.
+And, believe it or not, ice cream made in an ordinary coffee can taste amazingly good!

 Some people have named it "kick the can ice cream" or "rock n' roll ice cream," but it's all the same thing.
 Fun to make and delicious!

 Undoubtedly, there are clever people in the world, who have plenty of time on their hands, and a capacity for taking pains, who can make ices in small quantities by simply putting the material to be frozen into a canister, surrounding this with ice and salt, then turning it about and stirring it from time to time until it is frozen.

 Thus, an individual who once very long ago was a girl much given to making experiments in cookery, can well recall retiring with one of her sisters into an arbor in the home garden when snow was thick on the ground, with a tin containing milk and rolling this about in ice and salt until it was a solid mass.

 The refrigerating process took a long time, and the operators were stiff with cold before it was ready, but the milk when it did freeze was most delightful and was considered a dainty most suitable for the season.
 The objection, however, to this rough and ready method is that it is very tedious, and "life is short"; also, that it is so apt to turn out a failure.